nestattacked/e-listener/README.md

 ### How to use

-find a video and a subtitle file and put them in the same directory. if video is named xxx.avi then subtitle has to be named xxx.avis.
+find a video and a subtitle file and put them in the same directory. if video is named xxx.avi then subtitle has to be named xxx.srt. yes, e-listener only supports srt format.

 open video in e-listener, and find out how to use it by yourself, it's simple.